 - Hematological disorders requiring splenectomy (spherocytosis, ITP, sickle cell anemia)

-- Gastroesophageal reflux/failure to thrive
+- Gastroesophageal reflux and failure to thrive